Qualifications for the Homeownership Program

 Income sources may include:

-- Income derived from employment (must be with current employer for at least 6 months)
+- Income derived from employment (must be in the same occupation for at least 1 year and with current employer for at least 6 months)

 - Seasonal work